kaitlinlanguirand/Project_3/README.md

 rename_variable()

-+ allows you to choose a cloumn and rename it from the selected dataframe
+This function allows you to rename a column in the selected dataframe.
+It simplifies the process of modifying column names for better clarity and consistency in your datasets.
 ```
 LanguirandR::rename_variable()